-- ⇒ Our study suggests prolonged neurological monitoring in patients with space-occupying cerebellar infarction, especially in cases with a large infarct volume. - ⇒ Further research is needed to establish clear clinical practice guidelines.
+- ⇒ Our study suggests prolonged neurological monitoring in patients with space-occupying cerebellar infarction, especially in cases with a large infarct - ⇒ Further research is needed to establish clear clinical practice quidelines.

-of patients with cerebellar infarction and represents a potentially fatal but treatable complication if recognised early.1 However, space-occupying cerebellar infarction has not received the same level of attention in medical publication as the well-described malignant middle cerebral artery infarction.
+complication if recognised early.
+However, space-occupying cerebellar infarction has not received the same level of attention in medical publication as the well-described malignant middle cerebral artery infarction.
 Therefore, the purpose of this study is to identify potential predictors for malignant swelling in cerebellar infarction.